JackXN/JackXN/README.md

 My name is Jack Rigan and i am a full stack software engineer.
 Originally born in Sandefjord, Norway, i moved to the states in 2013 and have been residing in Salt Lake City ever since.
-I have a strong passion for designing beautiful and intuitive web sites and then turning it into a live web app for the world to see.
+I have a strong passion for designing and building beautiful, intuitive web applications.

 ## :computer:  Technologies